carbon-language/carbon-lang/README.md

 The LLVM project has multiple components.
 The core of the project is itself called "LLVM".
 This contains all of the tools, libraries, and header files needed to process intermediate representations and convert them into object files.
 Tools include an assembler, disassembler, bitcode analyzer, and bitcode optimizer.
 It also contains basic regression tests.

-C-like languages use the [Clang](http://clang.llvm.org/) front end.
+C-like languages use the [Clang](http://clang.llvm.org/) frontend.
 This component compiles C, C++, Objective-C, and Objective-C++ code into LLVM bitcode -- and from there into object files, using LLVM.